explodinggradients/ragas/docs/getstarted/index.md

 :::{note}
 The tutorials only give you on overview of what you can do with ragas and the basic skill you need to use it.
 If you want an in-depth explaination of the core-concepts behind Ragas, check out the [Core Concepts](../concepts/index.md) page.
+You can also checkout the [How-to Guides](../howtos/index.md) if you want to specific applications of Ragas.
 :::